Edward Joseph Kelly: Mayor of Chicago (1933–1947)

 During Kelly's tenure, the city was finally able to unify public transit with the establishment of the Chicago Transit Authority.

+A 1994 survey of experts on Chicago politics saw Kelly ranked as one of the ten best mayors in the city's history (up to that time).

 End of tenure

 In 1947, Kelly acquiesced to the Cook County Democratic Party's decision to slate a candidate with reform credentials for mayor of Chicago, and was succeeded by Martin H. Kennelly.

 Kelly was serving as Democratic National Committeeman from Illinois at the time of his death.

 Death

 Kelly died in 1950 at age 74 and was interred in Calvary Cemetery in Evanston, Illinois.